 The K Spa is a sublime temple of modernity with its glass architecture, relaxing ambience and wide range of treatments.

-9. Park Hotel Kenmare
+15. Park Hotel (Kerry)

 Visitors to the Park Hotel can whittle away an afternoon at the Samas Spa where both the body and mind will receive their fair share of nourishment.

-10. The Ice House in Mayo
+16. The Ice House (Mayo)

-11. Fota Island Resort
+17. Fota Island Resort (Cork)

-It’s also a solid option for those of you travelling with hard to amuse kids.
 The resort is home to Ireland’s only wildlife park, which should help keep them occupied for a couple of hours.

 Guests can choose from 60 rejuvenating spa treatments along with 18 treatment rooms, so expect holistic relaxation and pampering by the bucketload.

-14. Redcastle Hotel
+20. Redcastle Hotel (Donegal)

 The oceanfront Redcastle Hotel and Spa in Donegal is the perfect base for those looking to explore one of the most picturesque corners of Ireland.